-Nadine Tereora was appointed to the AA Insurance Board on 24 February 2022, upon assuming the role of Chief Executive of the New Zealand Automobile Association (NZAA) an organisation that now has more than 1.8 million Members.
+Nadine Tereora was appointed to the AA Insurance Board on 24 February 2022, upon assuming the role of Chief Executive of the New Zealand Automobile Association (NZAA) an organisation that now has more than 1.8 million Members, and is Chair of the Investment Committee.
 Mrs Tereora has extensive leadership experience in the financial services industry.
 She is a former Chief Operating Officer of Partners Life and served four years as CEO of Fidelity Life from 2016 to 2020.
-Nadine's 2014 appointment to Asteron Life, where she served as CEO and Executive General Manager, distinguished her as the first female CEO of a Suncorp Group company.
-Nadine has held key industry directorships for the past decade and has been a Financial Services Council Board member since October 2016.
+Mrs Tereora's 2014 appointment to Asteron Life, where she served as CEO and Executive General Manager, distinguished her as the first female CEO of a Suncorp Group company.
+Mrs Tereora has held key industry directorships for the past decade and has been a Financial Services Council Board member since October 2016.